Banksy-said-hi/ERC1155-NFT-Marketplace/README.md

 - parseUnit( ) and fotmatUnit( ) definition and usecase?
 - How to read data from solidity emitted events?
 - Why the provided value for a solidity transaction in JS should be string?
 READ MORE ABOUT ETHERS.JS TRANSACTIONS
-- What is callback in Javascript?
-What is promise in JS?